Product School

 The Product Manager is tasked with the roadmap for their product.
 But how do you know what you should be doing in the future, let alone in the present?
 It’s easy to pick projects to do next based on their adjacency to your current projects.
 Or to iterate on the current work the next iteration is well understood: just take a few features off the backlog and build in the same way tomorrow as you built yesterday.
 These options, while safe and easy, are not always the right thing to do.
 Of course they work for a while, but at some point, they stop working, because the market is in need of a step change rather than an incremental iteration.

-Establishing a vision keeps all the team’s projects on a single focused track toward a desired future outcome.
+Establishing a Product Vision keeps all the team’s projects on a single focused track toward a desired future outcome.
 In this article, I’ll talk about the related concepts of strategy, vision and insight.
 I’ll start by discussing what a lack of vision and strategy can feel like, so that you can spot it.
 Then I’ll talk about what vision and insight are and how you can start to build your muscles in this area.

 Random walk: Working without vision